At Barthelette Law, we proudly represent bicycle accident victims! In fact, we represent bicycle accident victims throughout the State of Florida.

 Generally, bicyclists traveling on A1A in Gulf Stream must ride single file where there are no designated bicycle lanes.
 This is because cyclists may only ride two abreast in designated bicycle lanes.

 If you or a loved one has been involved in a Gulf Stream bicycle accident, do not hesitate to contact us today at (561) 246-4137!
-We are ready to help your road to recovery.
+We are ready to help you on your road to recovery.